Sienci-Labs/Resources/lmmk2/the-basics/ncfs-lmk2-prepping-to-own.md

 **But wait...**

+Before you set sail on your CNC journey, let's make sure you're fully prepared for the waters ahead.

-- Need a bigger boat?
-Head over to explore [costs](#initial-costs), [space](#space-requirements) and [power requirements](#power-requirements)
+🚢 Need a bigger boat?
+Explore [space requirements](#space-requirements), [power requirements](#power-requirements) and [costs](#initial-costs) to get your shop setup and ready to roll<br>

-- Is that a storm on the horizon?
-We can help you prepare for a flood of [resources & information](#learning-curve)<br>
+🌊 Is that a storm on the horizon?
+Prepare for a flood of [resources & information](#learning-curve) on power needs, dust collection and shop efficiency<br>

-- Why does it feel like your ship is veering off course?
-Ah, that’s the reality of [machine maintenance](#machine-maintenance)<br>
+🧭 Why does it feel like your ship is veering off course?
+Get back on track with [machine maintenance](#machine-maintenance) tips to keep your CNC running smoothly<br>

-- Did you pack a bucket to bail out the water?
-Don’t worry, [the community](https://forum.sienci.com/) is your lifeboat<br>
+🪣 Did you pack a bucket to bail out the water? [the community](https://forum.sienci.com/) is your lifeboat, ready to help you troubleshoot, learn, and grow.<br>

-We understand the excitement—you're eager to hoist the sails and catch the wind!
-But before you set off, let’s chart your course, explore the learning waters ahead, and point out a few icebergs to watch for on the journey.
+**It's time to get excited, because learning to CNC is a journey!** With our guidance and the help of the community, you'll be more than prepared to chart your course, hoist the sails, and be ready to explore the learning waters ahead while avoiding common icebergs along the way.

 Sit back and enjoy a couple of videos about starting your woodworking journey, the dark side of CNC, what you need to get started, and a beginner guide .